-Your veggies and fruits will not grow in irregular shapes and sizes and your harvest rate will increase, too.
-By Encouraging bees you’ll also allow other pollinators like butterflies and hummingbirds to visit your garden.
+Your veggies and fruits will not grow in irregular shapes and sizes, and your harvest rate will increase, too.
+Encouraging bees will allow other pollinators like butterflies and hummingbirds to visit your garden.

-How to make a bee garden
+How to Make a Bee Garden?

 1. Avoid Conventional Pesticides and Fertilizers

-2. Native vs Exotic
+2. Native vs. Exotic